JaechanAn/hashtable/README.md

 For the simplicity of this toy project, we define some constraints for the hash table.
 - A `key` represents an item within the hash table, where the value may only be a positive integer.
 - Since the number of items within the entire hash table is not specified, allocate dynamically.
-- Use modulo operation for hash function to determine the bucket.
+- Use the modulo operation for the hash function to determine the bucket.
-- Everthing is in-memory and does not support disk-based hash table.
+- Everything is in-memory and does not support a disk-based hash table.
+- Dynamic shared memory is unsupported, only allow static sizing.
+- Shared memory is used only for IPC.

 ### Representation Invariant
 The linked list for handling the collisions within the hash table should support the following instruction set with correctness defined as follows.